 Each approved visa petition is placed in chronological order according to the date the visa petition was filed.
 The date the visa petition was filed is known as your priority date.
 The State Department publishes a bulletin that shows the month and year of the visa petitions they are working on by country and preference category (see eligibility information above).
 You can estimate of the amount of time it will take to get an immigrant visa number by comparing your priority date with the date listed in the bulletin.
 For instance, suppose you look under your country and preference category, and see that the State Department is working on applications they received in May 2003.
 If your priority date is May 2005, then you may have to wait several more years for an immigrant visa number to become available.

 Immigration matters are complicated and it can be easy to miss opportunities or overlook potential problems.
-Don't get blindsided.
-A lawyer can help you prepare for success.
-Contact a local attorney for a free initial claim review to discuss the details of your case.
+For this reason, it's a good idea to contact a local immigration attorney to ask any questions you may have about how to get an immigrant visa number or discuss the details of your case.